Detailed Information on Lukla’s Flight

 Although remote, the Everest Base Camp Cho La Pass Trek is one of Nepal’s most commercial trekking routes.
 Hence, the teahouses in this region offer decent food menus with a combination of local and continental delicacies.

 The local foods include Dal Bhat, momo, chowmein, thukpa, and fried rice.
 Likewise, the continental options include steak, spaghetti, pizza, sandwiches, pancakes, and spring rolls.
 The teahouses often have small shops selling potato chips, biscuits, candies, and chocolate bars.
-Surprisingly, the menu options are not limited, even in the remote, high-altitude villages of this region.
+Surprisingly, the menu options are not limited, even in this region's remote, high-altitude villages.

 The trek package provides breakfast in Kathmandu and three meals (breakfast, lunch, and dinner) during the trek.